mindaffect/pymindaffectBCI/README.rst

    - `online_bci.py <mindaffectBCI/online_bci.py>`_ - This module contains the code to run a complete on-line noise-tagging BCI, of either a noisetagging, SSVEP, or P300.
    - `online_bci.ipynb <mindaffectBCI/online_bci.ipynb>`_ - This `juypter <https://jupyter.org/>`_ notebook contains the code to run a complete on-line noise-tagging BCI, of either a noisetagging, SSVEP, or P300.

 - `decoder <mindaffectBCI/decoder>`_ - contains our open source python based Brain Computer Interface decoder, for both on-line and off-line analysis of neuro-imaging data.
+Important modules within this package are:
+   - `decoder.py <mindaffectBCI/decoder/decoder.py>`_ - This module contains the code for the on-line decoder.
+   - `offline_analysis.ipynb <minaffectBCI/decoder/offline_analysis.ipynb>`_ - This `juypter <https://jupyter.org/>`_ notebook contains to run an off-line analysis of previously saved data from the mindaffectBCI or other publically available BCI datasets.

 - `examples <mindaffectBCI/examples/>`_ - contains python based examples for Presentation and Output parts of the BCI.
 Important sub-directories

    - `output <mindaffectBCI/examples/output/>`_ - Example output modules.
 An output module translates BCI based selections into actions.